This Easy Hair Removal Hack Made Me Rethink Shaving

 Advertisement

-My personal favorite part of the new Flamingo Body Hair Removal Cream is actually that it comes with a spatula to both apply and remove the cream, rather than just hopping into the shower to wash it off.
-That, to me, is the real game changer that takes the mess out of it all, and elevates a formerly lame and banal experience to one that at least feels a little luxe — even if I’m just removing my body hair.
+The Veet Pure Inspirations Hair Removal Cream for Sensitive Skin, £4.79, comes with a spatula to both apply and remove the cream, rather than just hopping into the shower to wash it off.
+This takes the mess out of it all, and elevates a formerly lame and banal experience to one that at least feels a little luxe — even if you're just removing body hair.

-I’m not rushing to throw out my razors or cancel my Joy & Glee subscription, but I’m all aboard the hair removal cream train.
+I’m not rushing to throw out my razors or cancel my razor, but I’m all aboard the hair removal cream train.
 My only tips: always do a patch test first to rule out any irritation, and don’t use it while you’re distracted and mistake it for actual body lotion.
 Sure, it’s a testament to just how pleasant these new formulas are, but I miss my arm hair a lot right now.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by us.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, we may earn a commission.